gleitz/howdoi/docs/development_env.md

 output = howdoi.howdoi(query)
 ```

-Or , parse it yourself and then pass the arguments:
+Or, parse it yourself and then pass the arguments:

 ```
 from howdoi import howdoi